egberts/egberts.github.io-src/content/articles/dns-rr-sshfp.md

 The problem here is not the confidentiality of the public key (it isn’t confidential).

-The problem we have is the integrity of the dns record holding this public key.
+The problem here is the integrity of the dns record is holding this public key, publicly.

 If not distributed securely (via DNSSEC), such SSHFP DNS records can be tampered with or replaced with another key.